Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-0-release-notes.md

 	-   If you use a MacBook Pro which has both Intel HD and NVIDIA&reg; GPUs, the emulator can unexpectedly terminate when you execute the emulator with OpenGL ES version 1.1 or 2.0.
 Verify the emulator configuration in the Emulator Manager and on the general tab in the emulator configuration window, set OpenGL ES version to version 2.0 or to version 3.0.
 	-   When you launch the Emulator Manager in the Tizen IDE, the shortcut image of Emulator Manager may not be displayed properly.
 	-   Basic Web applications does not install on SD cards.
+	-   Samsung Certificate cannot be used to sign application while launching application on 5.0 Emulator.
 -	CLI and SDB
 	-   The Tizen Studio does not support the [Smart Development Bridge](https://developer.tizen.org/development/tizen-studio/web-tools/running-and-testing-your-app/sdb)(SDB) bash auto-completion on Windows&reg; (it is available on Ubuntu and macOS).
 -	Dynamic Analyzer